 Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe emergency isolation systems for electricity, emergency isolation and containment systems for electrolyte, provision of PPE for hazardous materials response, provision of emergency facilities for staff at the main office building, provision of first aid facilities, first responder contact numbers etc A detailed risk assessment of all normal operating and maintenance activities on site to be compiled, and form the basis of operating instructions, prior to commencing commissioning.
 Operator Operation Material Safety Data Sheets (MSDSs) must be made available for all chemicals and substances on site.
-Site ManagerContractorOperatorESCO / ECOEO ConstructionOperation Fire risk Full Process Safety Management system with all elements to be implemented to highest international best practice levels.
-Site ManagerContractor ConstructionOperation Suitable fire-fighting equipment on site near source of fuel, e.g. diesel tank, generators, mess, workshops etc. OperatorESCO / ECOEO Safety integrity level rating of equipment (failure probably) with suitable redundancy if required.
+Site Manager Contractor Operator ESCO / ECO EO ConstructionOperation Fire risk Full Process Safety Management system with all elements to be implemented to highest international best practice levels.
+Site Manager Contractor Operator ESCO / ECO EO ConstructionOperation Suitable fire-fighting equipment on site near source of fuel, e.g. diesel tank, generators, mess, workshops etc. Safety integrity level rating of equipment (failure probably) with suitable redundancy if required.
 Ensure regular testing of emergency alarm systems are undertaken.
 Emergency Response plan in compliance with SANS 1514 to be compiled, e.g. plan from transport and construction phase to be extended to operational phase to include the hazards of the systems containing large quantities of highly hazardous chemicals.
 Public Safety Restrict public access by employing full time security for the site.
 Site Manager Construction

-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe • ESCO/ECO • EO Operation Decommissioning of facility End of Life shutdown procedure including a risk assessment of the specific activities involved.
-OperatorESCO / ECO Decommissioning Re-purpose the equipment with associated environmental impact considered. • EO Disposal according to local regulations and other international directives.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe ESCO / ECOEO Operation Decommissioning of facility End of Life shutdown procedure including a risk assessment of the specific activities involved.
+Operator ESCO / ECO Decommissioning Re-purpose the equipment with associated environmental impact considered.
+EO Disposal according to local regulations and other international directives.
 Operator should seek the opinion from a waste consultant on how to correctly dispose of hazardous waste.
-BESS The construction phase must be managed according to all the requirements of the Occupational Health and Safety Act No. 85 of 1993, specifically the Construction Regulations.
-Site Manager Contractor Developer ESCO / ECO EO Pre-ConstructionConstruction A SHEQ policy must be in place.
-A detailed construction Risk Assessment must be completed prior to work commencing.
-A SHE procedure must be in place.
-SHE appointees must be in place.
-Contractor's safety files must be in place and up to date.
-All necessary health controls/ practices must be in place, e.g., ventilation of welding and painting areas.
-SHE monitoring and reporting programs must be in place.